emazuh/emazuh.github.io/_posts/2022-12-30-animal-monitoring-chronicles-part-1.md

 7. Working in isolation

 ### Multimodal detection
 To situate the work in the ML literature, I am working with some existing datasets on low resource multimodal models for species classification.
 The motivation here is that audio visual edge devices are common and using both modalities is known to improve downstream tasks such as detecting or classifying fine grained species.
-This will not only beneficial for use cases as this edge detection project but can also make such algorithms more accessible to ecologists who might not have a lot of compute resources for their work.
+This will not only be beneficial for use cases like this edge detection project but can also make such algorithms more accessible to ecologists who might not have a lot of compute resources for their work.
 More on this part of the work will be discussed in a future blog post. *TODO: mention collab with Beth and UW fund*

 ### Conclusion
 Though this project has had a long and windy road, I feel more comfortable in the ecosystem now and have lot of experience under my belt for going through the whole pipeline of developing models and deploying them in the real world.
 With the full pipeline ready, it's time to publish some results from different parts of the stack (starting with model development, then to efficient deployment).
 Afterwards, lessons I learned from my networking classes (especially projects around federated learning) will come in handy as I continue to explore the tradeoffs between edge computing and cloud machine learning.